LouisAntoninLesieur/davinsecret/README.md

 **bytes**: The number of bytes you want to generate for your secret.

 ## 🎮 Other commands

+`dotenv` | `dot` : Check if dotenv dependency is installed in your project.
+If not, guides you to install it.

 `doc` | `d`: Open the Davinsecret's documentation in your console.